coalition-ir/incident-response-plan-template/README.md

 # Incident Response Plan Template

-## About

-This template was developed by the team at [Counteractive Security](https://www.counteractive.net), to help all organizations get a good start on a concise, directive, specific, flexible, and free incident response plan.
-Build a [plan you will actually use](https://www.counteractive.net/posts/an-ir-plan-you-will-use/) to respond effectively, minimize cost and impact, and get back to business as soon as possible.

-Download the latest release [here](https://github.com/counteractive/incident-response-plan-template/releases/latest), a please create an issue or submit a pull request with any feedback, suggestions, or updates.

 ## Instructions

 **💡 If you prefer to work in Microsoft Word (.docx format), please download the [example word version](examples/plan.docx) and customize directly using the [instructions below](#customize).**

+Download the latest release [here](https://github.com/counteractive/incident-response-plan-template/releases/latest), and please create an issue or submit a pull request with any feedback, suggestions, or updates.

 For those working in other formats like markdown, html, or pdf, please read on.